bxie/bxie-academic/content/post/postdoc-search/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---

+**UPDATE (May 2022): I am no longer on the job market.
+I have accepted a position as an Embedded EthiCS Fellow at Stanford HAI and Center for Ethics in Society.
+See [my Stanford Profile](https://profiles.stanford.edu/benjixie) for more info.**

 I am seeking postdoctoral opportunities or research scientist opportunities that begin Jan - Sep 2022.
 I am currently a Ph.D. candidate at the University of Washington Information School advised by Prof. Amy J. Ko.